LivewareProblems/hyper/README.md

 * no documentation
 * Test suite is ... fiddly
 * one test seems broken, pointing to a possible bug.
-Not researched yet
+* That bug is that the estimator is broken for any precision not 14.
+WIP to fix

 ## Usage